overextended/qtarget/README.md

+# Expermiental build
+###### I am trying to keep compatibility with bt-target as much as possible.
+Current changes have only been tested with the dumpsters from linden_inventory.
+###### This code allows for additive options to targets, rather than replacement.
+I need to find the best solution to prevent multiple options of the same type from existing.

 ## Overview
 qTarget is a FiveM interaction / targeting solution that allows you to hold a key to activate a mode that will let players target specific objects or zones to be able to interact with.